johngilheany/about-me/content/project/3/index.md

 ---
 title: NLP Analysis on Reddit
 summary: Scraped over 5,000 posts across WallStreetBets and CryptoMoonShots using the Python Reddit API Wrapper (PRAW), to develop classification models to determine which post belongs to which subforum.
-The models, including Logistic Regression, Random Forest, and Multinomial Naive Bayes with Tfid Vectorizer, were fine-tuned with RandomSearchCV for optimal performance on the test data.
+The models, including Logistic Regression, Random Forest, and Multinomial Naive Bayes with Tfid Vectorizer, underwent hyperparameter-tuning via RandomSearchCV, and achieved an F1 score of 0.99.
 tags:
   - NLP
 date: "2023-11-20T00:00:00Z"